-- St. Regis School follows the diocesan school procedures/guidelines for assessment, grading, and reporting. - 1.
-In grades K 8, assessment reports will be issued each quarter.
-Parents are to sign and return the envelope to the school indicating receipt.
+St. Regis Academy follows the diocesan school procedures/guidelines for assessment, grading, and reporting.

-- 2. In grades 3-8, mid-quarter reports are sent home to notify parents of a student's progress.
-Parents are to sign them and return them to the school. - 3.
+- 1. In grades K-8, mid-quarter reports are available online to notify parents of a student's progress. - 2.
 Students who are failing a subject will be asked to do supplementary practice or to procure tutoring over the summer.
-This would be indicated on the report card at the fourth quarter. - 4.
-If retention is a recommended option for a student, parents shall be notified of the possibility no later than April 15. - 5.
-If a student will not be present on the last day of school, grade cards will be available for pick up in the front office after the last day of school. - 6.
+This would be indicated on the report card at the fourth quarter. - 3.
+If retention is a recommended option for a student, parents shall be notified of the possibility no later than April 15. - 4.
+If a student will not be present on the last day of school, grade cards will be available for viewing online. - 5.
 All financial responsibilities and/or arrangements must be taken care of before report cards or school records are released.